petrstepanov/gnome-macos-remap-wayland/README.md

-# Gnome → macOS Keyboard Remap
+# Gnome → macOS Keyboard Remap for Wayland (in progress...)

 This keyboard remap is based on the [xRemap](https://github.com/k0kubun/xremap) functionality.
 Currently repository is in the early development.
 Only a few keybindings are implemented at the moment for testing purposes.
 For a complete and stable solution please refer to the original [Gnome → macOS Keyboard Remap](https://github.com/petrstepanov/gnome-macos-remap) that works with Xorg only.